 How does audio compression work?

 A compressor’s main job is to lower the volume of a signal whenever it gets louder than a set threshold.
 One may adjust the compressor’s settings to tailor its behavior to their needs.
-Here are some principles of compression and their significance.
+Here are some parameters of compressors and their significance:

-The release time is known for how long it takes for the audio signal to go from being compressed to uncompressed.
+- Release time: The release time is how long it takes for the audio signal to go from being compressed to uncompressed.
 Fast-release speeds sound most natural when the gain is reduced slightly.
 However, the pumping effect, or abrupt loudness spike, that results from high compression with a quick release time may make the recording seem uneven in various musical styles.

-The onset of compression is referred to as the threshold.
+- Threshold: The onset of compression is referred to as the threshold.
 Once a threshold is set, audio below that level will continue to be processed normally, while audio above the threshold will be compressed based on the ratio chosen.
-You would want to configure the compressor, so the threshold gets the loudest recording area.
+You would want to configure the compressor so the threshold gets the loudest recording area.

 The overall influence on the sound is determined by the settings you make and the type of compressor you choose, so below are the audio compressors you can choose from.